MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
             \[HideFromOutlookClients \<Boolean?\>\]: True if the group is not displayed in Outlook clients, such as Outlook for Windows and Outlook on the web; otherwise, false.
-Default value is false.
+The default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
-            \[IsArchived \<Boolean?\>\]: When a group is associated with a team this property determines whether the team is in read-only mode.To read this property, use the /group/{groupId}/team endpoint or the Get team API.
+            \[IsArchived \<Boolean?\>\]: When a group is associated with a team, this property determines whether the team is in read-only mode.To read this property, use the /group/{groupId}/team endpoint or the Get team API.
 To update this property, use the archiveTeam and unarchiveTeam APIs.
-            \[IsAssignableToRole \<Boolean?\>\]: Indicates whether this group can be assigned to a Microsoft Entra role or not.
+            \[IsAssignableToRole \<Boolean?\>\]: Indicates whether this group can be assigned to a Microsoft Entra role.
 Optional.
 This property can only be set while creating the group and is immutable.
 If set to true, the securityEnabled property must also be set to true, visibility must be Hidden, and the group cannot be a dynamic group (that is, groupTypes cannot contain DynamicMembership).